Mashhad: Rail

+In April of 2025, Iran and Turkmenistan agreed to start a cross-border passenger train linking Mashhard and Merv, Turkmenistan's capital, with the goal of strengthening economic ties.

+Railway & Subway

 Mashhad Urban Railway Corporation (MURCO) is constructing metro and light rail system for the city of Mashhad which includes four lines with 84.5 km length.
 Mashhad Urban Railway Operation Company (MUROC) is responsible for the operation of the lines.
 The LRT line has been operational since 21 February 2011 with 19.5 km length and 22 stations and is connected to Mashhad International Airport from early 2016.
 The total length of line 1 is 24 kilometers and has 24 stations. the current headway in peak hours is 4.5 minutes.